 - Farsightedness (Hyperopia) is when you can't focus on things right in front of your face — but your distance vision is clear.
 This is more rare than nearsightedness.

-- Astigmatism is a defect in the shape of the lens or cornea that prevents a sharp image from being projected on the retina, making vision blurry regardless of distance.
+- Astigmatism is a defect in the shape of the lens or cornea that prevents a sharp image from being projected on the retina, making vision blurry regardless of distance - although they may also have a 'sweet spot' where everything is clear.
+The unusual shape of their eyeball also makes it very difficult to prescribe contact lenses for them.

 - That said, while you may be able to function to some extent without your glasses, actually finding the dropped glasses can very easily invoke this trope.
 They're small, often dark-coloured, and blend in with so many things.
 Many people who have very bad eyesight without their glasses try to keep a spare or old pair in a drawer where they can be easily found to expedite finding their lost current pair of glasses.